AFLplusplus/AFLplusplus/utils/aflpp_driver/README.md

 ## aflpp_qemu_driver

-Note that you can use the driver too for frida_mode (`-O`).
+Note that you can use the driver too for FRIDA mode (`-O`).

-aflpp_qemu_driver is used for libfuzzer `LLVMFuzzerTestOneInput()` targets that are to be fuzzed in qemu_mode.
+aflpp_qemu_driver is used for libfuzzer `LLVMFuzzerTestOneInput()` targets that are to be fuzzed in QEMU mode.
 So compile them with clang/clang++, without -fsantize=fuzzer or afl-clang-fast, and link in libAFLQemuDriver.a:

 `clang++ -o fuzz fuzzer_harness.cc libAFLQemuDriver.a [plus required linking]`.